Marijuana refers to the dried leaves, flowers, stems, and seeds of the Cannabis Sativa or Cannabis Indica plant.

 Family involvement is an integral part of teen marijuana addiction treatment.

 Addiction can affect the whole family.
-An important component of the treatment process is having a strong support network that can include family, friends, peers, and others involved in your life.
+An important component of the treatment process is having a strong support network that can include family members, friends, peers, and others involved in your life.
+Support groups are often a key part of teen rehab, and connect both your child and your entire family with others who are in your same position.

-Family involvement helps show teens that you are there for them and that you care.
+Family involvement helps show teens that you are there for them and that you care about them as they are going through teen cannabis treatment.
 By involving the whole family, members can better understand each other, learn how to communicate, and build healthy coping mechanisms and skills.

 Some people who use marijuana over long periods of time report withdrawal symptoms when trying to quit that include:

 Marijuana detox seeks to rid the body of THC and other chemicals.
-To detox, medical professionals can prescribe medications to help alleviate withdrawal symptoms in a safe setting.
+In rehab programs, medical professionals can prescribe medications to help alleviate withdrawal symptoms in a safe setting.

 According to the Substance Abuse and Mental Health Services Administration, approximately 1 in 10 people who use marijuana will become addicted.

-When marijuana use begins before the age of 18, that rate increases to 1 in 6.
+When marijuana abuse begins before the age of 18, that rate increases to 1 in 6.

 Marijuana use disorders are typically associated with dependence, meaning a person experiences withdrawal symptoms when not taking the drug.